UPDATE – 2015 edition is live.

 The below services & subscriptions are a part of my daily routine.
 It should be noted that some of these services are provided for me at no cost since we occasionally use the research in our daily market recaps.

-- StockTradingToGo – Free and Paid – Inspired by my new found passion for post trade analysis alongside a goal to bring my personal excel trade log to the web, the StockTradingToGo Investors Tools were born.
-Currently we have four tools: Trade Log, Results Analyzer, Trade Journal, and the new community Trade Feed for sharing trades.
+- Trade Journal – Free – Inspired by my new found passion for post trade analysis alongside a goal to bring my personal excel trade log to the web, the StockTrader.com Trade Journal was born.
+Currently we have three tools: Trade Log, Results Analyzer, and the new community Trade Feed for sharing trades.

 - ChartPattern.com – $99 per month – ChartPattern.com is home to Dan Zanger (Read my full Dan Zanger review) who is the world record holder for the largest portfolio return in one year.
 His claim to fame is turning $11,000 into $42 million during the late 90s.
 Dan sends out a nightly newsletter several times a week with technical analysis and personal notes.
 He also has a chat room for subscribers.
 Overall if you enjoy our easy to read charts, you’ll really like Dan’s newsletter.